GaloisInc/FreeRTOS-Xen/README.md

 ```

 All addresses in first three gigabytes of virtual memory address space
-are mapped to the equivalent physical memory addresses.
-The fourth
+are mapped to the equivalent physical memory addresses (PA == VA).
+This
+mapping is set up by mmu.c in the function `setup_direct_map`.
+The only
+exceptions to this rule are:

+ * The physical addresses of the 1MB regions containing the kernel
+   binary
+ * The virtual addresses of the 1MB regions containing the kernel
+   binary

+The virtual address of the kernel is determined by the start address
+set by the linker script.
+Although the specific start address is not
+important, what is important is that the kernel is aware that it is
+probably not running at the desired virtual address at startup.
+We don't
+know where Xen will place the kernel in physical memory.
+We only know
+that it will be placed near the start of RAM.
+To deal with this, the
+kernel determines the difference between its actual start address and
+its virtual address, and sets up the MMU with mappings so that both
+its physical and virtual start addresses map to the physical memory
+containing the kernel.
+This technique was borrowed from Mini-OS since it
+has the same requirement.

-gigabyte of virtual address space is initially unmapped and is reserved
+The fourth gigabyte of virtual address space is initially unmapped and
-for mapping pages from grant tables.
-For more information, please see
+is reserved for mapping pages from grant tables and libIVC.
+For more
+information, please see

  * `Demo/CORTEX_A15_Xen_GCC/include/freertos/mmu.h`
  * `Source/portable/GCC/ARM7_CA15_Xen/mmu.c`